 1. Trying Requesting Nicely

-It may sound obvious, but try a simple request for the information that you need from the landlord or managing agent direct.
+It may sound obvious, but try a simple request for the information you need from the landlord or managing agent directly.
 Not only can this form part of any general conversations, and even minuted from meetings, but an actual request in writing for certain things, whether a letter or simple email.

 If you’re representing others as well, whether through a management company or residents’ association, or advisor on their behalf, then clearly say on who’s authority this is.